openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `wallet_unavailable`:

 - The Wallet appears to be unavailable and therefore unable to respond to the request.
+This can be useful in situations where the user agent cannot invoke the Wallet, but the User wishes to continue the journey on the Verifier website.
+For example, this applies when using claimed HTTPS URIs that are handled by a component different from the Wallet because the platform cannot or does not translate the URI into a platform intent to invoke the Wallet.

 ## VP Token Validation